YashRanjan2003/apprestaurant/README.md

-# Restaurant Platform
+# GenZ Cafe

-A modern food ordering platform for restaurants with real-time order tracking and mobile-first design.
+A modern cafe ordering platform for the new generation with real-time order tracking and mobile-first design.

 ## Features